NicoleLehmeyer/NicoleLehmeyer/README.md

 ## **About Me:**

-My name is **Nicole Lehmeyer**, and I am an **application specialist** specialising in the implementation and optimisation of healthcare billing and revenue collection systems, enhancing financial workflows and operational efficiency for healthcare organisations.
+My name is **Nicole Lehmeyer**, and I am an **application specialist** working on the implementation and optimisation of healthcare billing and revenue collection systems, enhancing financial workflows and operational efficiency for healthcare organisations.

 I am a graduate of the Common Core of **[42](https://www.42network.org/)** (BA.
 Software Development), an intensive and highly selective software engineering program known for its challenging, project-based curriculum (many of which can be found here).